earcanal/expfactory/docs/pages/4-contribute.md

     <img src="/expfactory/img/contribute/pull-request.png"><br>
 </div>

+To update an experiment in one of [the official experiments repositories](https://github.com/expfactory-experiments), submit a pull request from your fork of the experiment you want to update.

 # Deploying Experiments
 Once you get here, you've probably had your experiment pull request approved and merged!
 After this, your experiment will be made available in the [library](https://expfactory.github.io/experiments/library.json).
 More information will be added about using the library as it is developed.
 You can then add your experiment to a Reproducible Experiments Container, along with any of the other selection in the library.
 Read about [usage](/expfactory/usage.html) for your different options if you haven't yet.